-• Be able to describe and explain the process of taking notes on a math problem.
+• Be able to describe and explain the process of taking notes on math problems.

 Tier 2 Vocabulary: N/A

 Notes:

 If you were to copy down a math problem and look at it a few days or weeks later, chances are you'll recognize the problem, but you won't remember how you solved it.